ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * **inc/** - stores the C++ header files of the implementation
     * **src/** - stores the C++ source files of the implementation
     * **nbproject/** - stores the Netbeans project data, such as makefiles
-    * **data/** - stores the test-related data such as test models and query intput files, as well as some experimental results
+    * **data/** - stores the test-related data such as test models and query input files, as well as some experimental results
     * default.cfg - an example server configuration file
     * LICENSE - the code license (GPL 2.0)
     * CMakeLists.txt - the cmake build script for generating the project's make files